StringManolo/Panther/README.md

 - Allows Zoom In/Out even when webpages try to disable it
 <br>

-- Clears internal history upon opening the browser:
+- Clears internal history upon closing the browser (use the Exit option in the scollable menu):
   - Internal history is only saved to allow navigation between pages
 <br>

-- Clears internal cache upon opening the browser:
+- Clears internal cache upon closing the browser:
   - Internal cache is only saved during the session for faster page loading
 <br>